We are CLOSED for submissions.

-Please review our submission guidelines below before submitting your work.
+Please review our submission guidelines before submitting your work.

-We also accept visual art, such as drawings, paintings, digital arts, mixed-media, and photographs that give viewers access to institutionalized life or your emotions/experiences.
-If submitting artwork/photography, please submit up to 10 jpeg. files in a single submission.
-We may accept all or only portions of your submission, but if a work is part of a larger portfolio that you wish to have published together, please indicate that in the body of the email.
+We accept visual art, such as drawings, paintings, digital arts, mixed-media, and photographs that center on themes of institutionalization.
+If submitting artwork/photography, please submit up to 10 jpeg. files or one PDF file in a single submission.
+We may accept all or only portions of your submission, but if a work is part of a larger portfolio that you wish to have published together, please indicate that in the body of the email/your submission form.
 You may also submit an artist’s statement explaining the significance of your work, which will be published with your piece if it is accepted, though you will have the opportunity to change/expand on your statement prior to publication.

 We appreciate trigger warnings.
 We will not consider or publish anything obscenely violent or pornographic, or any work that is racist, queerphobic, xenophobic, or sexist in nature.

 Submissions are always free.

 We celebrate simultaneous submissions—we are all for submitting your work far and wide!
 Just let us know if it’s accepted elsewhere as soon as you can (we’ll celebrate for you, too).

 For our magazine, please only submit up to once per genre per submission period.

 We aim to respond to submitters as quickly as possible, but there’s more of you than us.
 If you’ve submitted and haven’t heard back from us within 3 months, feel free to inquire about your work at under the subject “inquiry for (title of your piece)”.